RijanDhakal1010/MyLogSeq/pages/Enterez.md

 		  <ENTREZ_DIRECT>
 		    <Db>pubmed</Db>
 		    <Count>18173</Count>
+		    # there are the 18173 lines here for the ids
 		  <ENTREZ_DIRECT>
 		  ```
+	- `esearch -db pubmed -query "lycopene cyclase" | elink -related | elink -target protein`
+		-
 - # Example from the manual
 - The following example is built on in the manual (from section to section):
 	- `esearch -db pubmed -query "lycopene cyclase" | elink -related | elink -target protein | efilter -organism mouse -source refseq | efetch -format fasta`